What is Spotify and how does it work?

 "Release Radar" is a selection of new tracks from artists you follow.
 It's worth noting here that if you follow your favourite musicians you'll get notifications and updates when they release new content too.

-To discover new music, click on the three dots menu and select "Go to Playlist Radio" and you'll be taken to an automatically generated "radio" station that'll play a selection of music based on the contents of the original playlist.
-You can also use this logic with specific songs or artists by choosing to listen to 'artist radio' or 'song radio'.
+"Family Mix" combines music listened to by anyone in a Premium for Family subscription and you can choose between Chill or Upbeat.

+"Top Songs of [year] is all the songs you've loved the most in the previous year.

+To discover new music, you can either tap on the "Home" tab where you'll find plenty of options, or you can go to the "Search" tab to search for new content by category and genre.
 These are great ways to discover new music that's similar to your current taste but ones that you might not have otherwise listened to.

-- 11 Spotify tips and tricks you’ll wish you were already using

-- What is Spotify Connect, and why does it matter?
+What is Spotify Enhance?

+In September 2021, Spotify released a nifty update to its mobile app to help you upgrade your playlists.
+Enhance is a button you can press that sits at the top of your playlists.
+Tapping the button fleshes out the playlist with extra songs along similar lines.
+Personalise music recommendations based on your current listening habits.

+The enhance button adds extra songs to your playlist, interspersed between those already added by yourself.
+You'll get one extra song after every two of your own tracks with a maximum of 30 extra ones being added to your playlist.

 Spotify Bluetooth connectivity

 One of the obvious benefits of Spotify is if you're using it on your phone then you can connect to a wealth of different Bluetooth devices and stream your content that way.
-Whether that means a home audio receiver, head unit in your car, Bluetooth headphones or Bluetooth-connected speaker - there's plenty of possibility.
+Whether that means a home audio receiver, head unit in your car, Bluetooth headphones or Bluetooth-connected speaker - there are plenty of possibilities.
 With Spotify Premium you can also take advantage of Spotify Connect.

-What is Spotify Connect
+What is Spotify Connect?

-Spotify Connect allows you to play your music through a variety of different Wi-Fi connected devices including everything from Wi-Fi speakers to your television, Amazon Echo, Chromecast, PC and much more.
+Spotify Connect allows you to play your music through a variety of different Wi-Fi connected devices including everything from Wi-Fi speakers to your television, Amazon Echo, Google Home, Chromecast, PC and much more.

 This is great because it means you can listen to your music in more places and with more devices.
 It also offers you a choice in how you control the music playing on your Spotify account.
 For example, if you're streaming to speakers in your lounge using your phone then you can use it as a remote control to adjust the volume, change tracks or create a party playlist while listening.